George J. Graham Jr.

 George Jackson Graham Jr. (1938 – November 30, 2006) was a political theorist who trained generations of political scientists at Vanderbilt University.
 He taught at Vanderbilt for more than 40 years.
-He served as chair of the political science department from 1988–1992, and served as an associate dean in the arts and sciences college from 1986–1988, and from 1997-2000.
+He served as chair of the political science department from 1988 to 1992 and as an associate dean in the College of Arts and Sciences from 1986 to 1988 and again from 1997 to 2000.

 Life

 George J. Graham Jr., was born in Dayton, Ohio in 1938 and graduated from Wilbur Wright High School in 1956.
 He received his B.A. from Wabash College in 1960 and his Ph.D. from Indiana University in 1965.
 He was a member of the faculty of the political science faculty at Vanderbilt from 1963 until his death on November 30, 2006.
-He taught courses in political theory, for undergraduates, and in political theory, philosophy of social science, and democratic theory for graduate students.
-Graduate students were always his focus.
-Graham was a central figure in the Vanderbilt graduate program for many years; by the late 1980s-early 1990s, he was arguably the closest faculty member to the graduate students.
-In that era, he was adviser, and/or friend, to a number of graduate students who went on to successful careers.
+He taught courses in political theory for undergraduates and in political theory, philosophy of social science, and democratic theory for graduate students, with graduate students always being his primary focus.
+Graham was a central figure in the Vanderbilt graduate program for many years; by the late 1980s and early 1990s, he was arguably the faculty member most closely connected to the graduate students.
+During that time, he served as adviser and/or friend to many graduate students who went on to successful careers.